In Depth Baby Product Reviews Led by a Pediatrician

 Must be line-dried

-The simplicity of the bumGenius Freetime makes this cloth diaper a favorite among parents.
-It is an all-in-one (AIO) diaper that requires no snapping, stuffing, or folding.
-This diaper has two semi-attached inserts, meaning they are sewn into the diaper on one end only.
-The inserts layer over each other for a double absorbency that can be adjusted and customized.
-We like that this system keeps the diaper in one piece yet allows the inserts to separate for quicker drying.
-The top side of the polyester inserts has a lining of stay-dry fabric that keeps the baby from feeling soggy.
-A handy pocket is sewn into each insert's underside if your little one requires more inserts for extra absorbency.
+The simplicity of the bumGenius Freetime makes it a favorite among parents.
+This all-in-one (AIO) diaper requires no snapping, stuffing, or folding.
+It has two semi-attached inserts sewn at one end that layer over each other for double absorbency.
+Each insert has a small pocket underneath, allowing you to add more inserts for extra absorbency when needed.
+We also like that this system keeps everything in one piece and allows the inserts to separate for quicker drying.
+The top side of the polyester inserts has a lining of stay-dry fabric, helping to keep your baby feeling comfortable and dry between changes.

-A downside of being an AIO system is that you must wash the Freetime diaper entirely after every change.
-Our tester says, “I'd rather wash the entire thing every time than worry about all the individual parts of other diaper styles.”
-It also cannot be machine-dried, so it will take longer to dry, so you may need to purchase more diapers than other systems.
+A downside of the Freetime being an all-in-one system is that the entire diaper must be washed after every change.
+But for some users, that's a plus.
+“I'd rather wash the entire thing every time than worry about all the individual parts of other diaper styles,” noted one tester.
+It also can't be machine-dried, and air drying takes longer.
+The slower turnaround may mean you'll need to purchase more diapers than other systems.
 If you want something that can be used faster, the Flip with Stay Dry Insert has an insert and cover to extend the use period between cover cleaning.
-This diaper gets a bit bulky, and if your baby doesn't need both inserts, you can't remove them.
-This diaper only has a single gusset, resulting in increased leakage, though we didn't experience any leaks during testing.
-Despite these drawbacks, this is a great and versatile diaper.
-Being a breeze to use and self-contained, we recommend it for those looking for simplicity, perhaps for first-time cloth users or to send along to daycare.
+The Freetime gets a bit bulky, and if your baby doesn't need both inserts, you can't remove them.
+It also features a single gusset, which can offer less leak protection, though we didn't experience any leaks.
+This diaper is easy to use, self-contained, and we recommend it for those looking for simplicity, perhaps for first-time cloth users or for sending along to daycare.

 Read more: bumGenius Freetime review